 Within the spiritual world, as in the human world, entities are differentiated by rank and power.
 Yahweh is an elohim, but no other elohim is Yahweh.
 This is what an orthodox Israelite believed about Yahweh.
 He was not one among equals; He was unique.
 The belief that Yahweh is utterly and eternally unique—that there is none like Him—is not contradicted by plural elohim in the Old Testament.

 All squares are rectangles, but not all rectangles are squares.
 Numerous beings are called “elohim” in the Bible, but only one of those beings is also called God.

 In English translations, we typically miss these associations.

 Dr. Heiser says, “modern English translations often obscure the Hebrew text’s references to plural elohim.
 For example, the NASB renders the second elohim in Psa 82:1 as ‘rulers.’
 Other translations—more faithful to the original Hebrew—opt for ‘gods’ or ‘divine beings.'”

-If you want to start digging into ancient Greek and Hebrew yourself, consider taking Dr. Heiser’s Mobile Ed course, Learn to Use Biblical Greek and Hebrew with Logos 6.
+If you want to start digging into ancient Greek and Hebrew yourself, consider taking Dr. Heiser’s Mobile Ed course, Learn to Use Biblical Hebrew in Logos.